fernandezbaptiste/Your-First-Contribution-first-draft/README.md

 Welcome to this repository which marks your start in the Open Source World!! 🌐👯‍♀️

-In the next 10 min, you will contribute to your first Open Source projects - how crazyyy is that 🚀
+In the next 10 min, you will contribute to your first Open Source projects - how crazyyy is that. 🚀

-To fully understand what the below steps do, we essentially want to:
+Now when contributing, we want to:

 **1. fork -> 2. clone -> 3. edit -> 4. push -> 5. pull**

-### What does that mean in normal language? 🙈
+### Now, what does that mean in normal language? 🙈

 1. Fork: Make a **copy of the project** on your Github account
 2. Clone: **Download the project** from Github on your computer